jeffer739/Nerdweb/posts/CYSECNG/Cryptography/Bella_Crypter.md

 We can copy & paste this random string (hash) into google.com & we will see so many linked resources using the same hash, most are decoded already.

-We also can use hashcat tool with this command 'hashcat -m 3200 hash.txt rockyou.txt ' where hash.txt is where our hash is being stored
+We also can use hashcat tool with this command 'hashcat -m 3200 hash.txt rockyou.txt ' where hash.txt is where our hash is being stored & rockyou.txt contains the list of passwords to iterate through & locate a valid result from

 of course i used google lol.
 I have the same hash & decoded string linked below